TojiFushiguro01/TojiFushiguro01/README.md

 ## 👋 Hi, I'm Harsh Verma

-I'm a passionate Data Science Enthusiast with a strong focus on Python programming, especially using libraries like pandas, numpy, and matplotlib.
+I'm a passionate Data Analyst Enthusiast with a strong focus on Python programming, especially using libraries like pandas, numpy, and matplotlib.
 I love solving challenging problems and have worked on various projects to hone my skills in data analysis and visualization.

 🔧 Skills: